-Get help if you are experiencing any form of domestic violence.
+- Get help if you are experiencing any form of domestic violence.

-	- Reflect on whether your relationship is really over, or whether you are simply experiencing strain because of the pandemic.
+- Reflect on whether your relationship is really over, or whether you are simply experiencing strain because of the particular circumstances at the time.

 If you consult a solicitor, they can get you started with divorce proceedings and discussions about arrangements.
 They can also signpost you to agencies that can help you explore what is wrong and whether it can be put right.
 They can assist with personal protection if you or your children are at risk.
 They can help you understand the different processes for resolving disputes.
 In a very uncertain and anxious time they can help put your mind at rest.